 It’s important to know your monetary limitations.
 Choose a ball that you’re going to be able to consistently and comfortably afford.

-If you have a slow swing speed, it’s best to opt for an extra soft ball with a really low compression rating.
+If you have a slow swing speed, it’s best to opt for an extra soft golf ball with a really low compression rating.

 If you have a faster swing speed, you’re going to be able to achieve maximum compression on a harder, higher compression ball.
 This kind of ball tends to have more components that some would say make for a more versatile and dynamic game.